×

 When we asked people living in El Nido about club and activities where newcomers can meet others, they responded:

 "El Nido, is a popular destination for expats, and there are numerous clubs and activities they can join to meet people and immerse themselves in the local culture.
 Many expats join local sports clubs, such as diving, surfing, and yoga groups, which are popular due to the town's coastal location.
 There are also language exchange groups where expats can learn Tagalog or other local languages while teaching their own.
 In addition to clubs, there are many other ways for expats to meet people in El Nido.
 Many expats volunteer with local charities or environmental organizations, which is a great way to give back to the community and meet like-minded individuals.
 Others get involved in the local arts scene, attending gallery openings, music festivals, and other cultural events.
 Dining out is another popular activity in El Nido, and many expats meet people by frequenting local restaurants and bars.
 The town has a vibrant nightlife scene, with many establishments hosting live music and other events.
 Finally, many expats in El Nido meet people simply by being active in the community.
 This could involve participating in local festivals and events, shopping at local markets, or even just striking up conversations with neighbors and shopkeepers.
-The people of El Nido are known for their friendliness and hospitality, and many expats find that they quickly feel at home in this welcoming community," said one expat who made the move to El Nido.
+The people of El Nido are known for their friendliness and hospitality, and many expats find that they quickly feel at home in this welcoming community," remarked one expat living in El Nido, Philippines.

 What should I bring when moving to El Nido?